InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/skadnetwork.md

         <code>version</code>
       </td>
       <td>
         Version of skadnetwork supported.
 Always "2.0" or higher.
-Dependent on both the OS version and the SDK version.
+Dependent on both the OS version and the SDK version. </br></br><strong>Note</strong>: With the release of SKAdNetwork 2.1, this field is deprecated in favor of the `versions` to support an array of version numbers.
       </td>
       <td>
         string